limine-bootloader/limine/CONFIG.md

   * `KERNEL_PATH` - The URI path of the kernel.
   * `MODULE_PATH` - The URI path to a module.
   * `MODULE_STRING` - A string to be passed to a module.

+  Note that one can define these 2 last variable multiple times to specify multiple modules.
+  The entries will be matched in order.
+E.g.: the 1st module path entry will be matched to the 1st module string entry that appear, and so on.
 * Chainload protocol:
   * `DRIVE` - The 1-based BIOS drive to chainload.
   * `PARTITION` - The 1-based BIOS partition to chainload, if omitted, chainload drive.

-  Note that one can define these 3 variable multiple times to specify multiple modules.
-  The entries will be matched in order.
-E.g.: the 1st partition entry will be matched to the 1st path and the 1st string entry that appear, and so on.

 ## URIs